Last updated: November 2018

 We use personal information that we hold about you:

-- To carry out our responsibilities resulting from any agreements you’ve entered into with us (e.g. to underwrite and administer your policy, including processing claims) and to provide you with the information, products and services that you’ve asked from us.
+- To carry out our responsibilities resulting from any agreements you’ve entered into with us (e.g. to underwrite and administer your product, including processing claims) and to provide you with the information, products and services that you’ve asked from us.

 - To tell you about changes to our services and products.